Nimoslaw20/bets-assessment/README.md

 ### Test Case 2: Verify that api returns 404 when an empty string is passed as a status

+  - Test Data:

+         Here is an example of the `pet` object:

 ```json
 {